The Nazca Solution

 An additional subcategory of volcanoes included in the experiment data set are the 16 volcanoes called “Decade Volcanoes”, by the International Association of Volcanology and Chemistry of the Earths’s Interior (IAVCEI).
 This list is comprised of volcanoes known to be regularly destructive or of particular scientific interest.
 It is worthy of note that many of these Decade Volcanoes are also Ultra volcanoes.

-Volcanoes are indeed categorically different from monuments and cities—Nature alone determines their geographic locations.
+Volcanoes are indeed categorically different from structural sites since nature alone determines their geographic locations.
 Yet these natural phenomena are not necessarily found in a “random” geographic distribution and under careful inspection certain geographic patterns become readily apparent.
 Mountain ranges are often associated with tectonic plate boundaries and exhibit the same linear tendency in their geography.
 It is along these plate boundaries and mountain chains that the majority of the Earth’s volcanoes are found.
 The linear geography inherent to mountain ranges results in volcanic belts: linear chains of volcanoes that allow for a single great circle to encompass multiple volcanoes.
-An example of such a volcanic belt is seen in Image-21, showing the Antipodal Orient great circle (black) encompassing beneath its course the linear belt of volcanoes (gold dots) that ridge the Central American Isthmuth.
+An example of such a volcanic belt is seen in Image-21, showing the Antipodal Orient great circle (black) encompassing beneath its course the linear belt of volcanoes (gold dots) that ridge the Central American isthmus.
 The mapmakers made use of the natural linear tendency in volcanic geography to align the great circles of the Nazca map and thus draw maximum attention to these natural phenomena.

 Impact Craters